 This report is made solely to the members of Winchester City Council, as a body, in accordance with Part 5 of the Local Audit and Accountability Act 2014 and for no other purpose, as set out in paragraph 43 of the Statement of Responsibilities of Auditors and Audited Bodies published by Public Sector Audit Appointments Limited.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Authority and the Authority's members as a body, for our audit work, for this report, or for the opinions we have formed.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than Winchester City Council and the Authority's members as a body, for our audit work, for this report, or for the opinions we have formed.

-Helen Thompson (Key Audit Partner) Ernst & Young LLP (Local Auditor) Southampton 31 July 2018
+Kevin Suter (Key Audit Partner) Ernst & Young LLP (Local Auditor) Southampton 31 July 2019